PsyMo: A Dataset for Estimating Self-Reported Psychological Traits from Gait: Baseline Results

 \section{Baseline Results}

 { }

-For psychological trait estimation, we provide baseline results for the three data modalities present in this dataset.
-Due to space constraints, we showcase baseline results only for trait estimation.
+We provide baseline results for psychological trait estimation for the three data modalities present in this dataset.
 In Table \ref{tab:baselines}, we present the weighted F$_1$ score averaged across all walking variations and viewpoints.
 For 2D skeletons, we used GaitFormer \cite{cosma22gaitformer}, a skeleton transformer model used in gait recognition, and GaitGraph \cite{teepe2021gaitgraph}, a graph-based skeleton model.
 Further, for silhouettes, we used GaitSet \cite{chao2019gaitset} and GaitGL \cite{lin2021gait}, two models achieving state-of-the-art results for gait recognition.
 Finally, for SMPL body meshes, we trained SMPLGait \cite{zheng2022gait}, a model combining both silhouettes and SMPL parameters to spatially transform the silhouettes according to the camera angle.
 We train a separate model for each factor / subscale using a standard weighted cross-entropy loss.
 Each model is trained three times, and the results are averaged.
 For \textit{subject-level} evaluation, we make predictions for every run of an identity and the final prediction is the majority vote across runs.

 Preliminary baseline results show that some psychological factors, such as mental distress and fatigue are more easily discernible from silhouettes than from skeletons.
 SMPLGait \cite{zheng2022gait}, which incorporates SMPL parameters and silhouette sequences into the model, fairs reasonably well in run-level evaluation compared to other silhouette methods, but does not seem to have a substantial improvement in subject-level.
 This implies that the predictions are not consistent across the different walks of the same person.
 GaitFormer \cite{cosma22gaitformer}, the only transformer-based architecture that considers a whole skeleton as a token, has substantial improvements in subject-level evaluation, outperforming the majority of other models across modalities.